Sylvia-NMX/Interface/Client/src/languages/Add_new_language.md

      }
      ```
    - Only translate the text after the colon (`:`).
 For example, change `"Client Data UI"` to the corresponding translation, but **do not change** the key `"clientDataUI"`.
+   - **Note**: please consider that the language logic is still not implemented.
+The examples are from the other interface, but they can be useful for future implementations.
 3. Save your new language file in the same folder with the appropriate name (e.g., `spanish.json`, `french.json`).

 ## 2. Setting Up the Language in `i18n.js`